redwoodjs/learn.redwoodjs.com/docs/tutorial/cells.md

 > **Wait, don't we already have a home page?**
 >
-> We do, but remember that you generally want to use a *cell* when you need data from the database.
-A best practice for Redwood is to create a Page for each unique URL your app has, but that you fetch and display data in a Cell.
+> We do, but you will generally want to use a *cell* when you need data from the database.
+A best practice for Redwood is to create a Page for each unique URL your app has, but that you fetch and display data in Cells.
 So the existing HomePage will render this new cell as a child.

 As you'll see repeatedly going forward, Redwood has a generator for this feature!
 Let's call this the "Articles" cell, since "Posts" was already used by our scaffold generator, and although the names won't clash (the scaffold files were created in the `Post` directory), it will be easier to keep them straight in our heads if the names are fairly different from each other.
 We're going to be showing multiple things, so we'll use the plural version "Articles," rather than "Article":